tygoee/papt/README.md

 Personal apt: installs apt packages locally in `~/.local/`, without needing root privileges.
 This script installs the packages in a temp directory using `dpkg -x` and moves them to `~/.local/`.

+> [!IMPORTANT]
+> This is still in very early development and could break your `~/.local/` folder.
+I recommend using this in a virtual machine or other seperated environment.

 ## Installation

 First, clone the repository and cd there: